“I’m an electrician,” explains Dr. Charles Athill as he stands in front of a room where 125 people have gathered.

 As a cardiac electrophysiologist, Dr. Athill specializes in the electrical signals that make hearts beat.
 Specifically, he performs procedures that re-route these signals when they’ve gone haywire — with the goal of restoring a normal heart rhythm.

-On this recent May evening, Dr. Athill and his colleagues from Sharp Memorial Hospital are presenting a seminar on the latest treatments for atrial fibrillation, or AFib.
+On this evening, Dr. Athill and his colleagues from Sharp Memorial Hospital are presenting a seminar on the latest treatments for atrial fibrillation, or AFib.
 This common heart condition causes an irregular heartbeat due to defects or damage to the heart’s structure.
 Electrical signals in the upper heart chamber (atrium) fire incorrectly, and as a result, the heart beats rapidly and out of rhythm.

 This night, patients and their loved ones have come from across the county, hoping to find the answers they’ve been looking for.
 Dr. Athill starts by explaining what AFib is, its symptoms and associated risks.
 He doesn’t just speak; he commands the room.
 Originally from the U.S. Virgin Islands, Dr. Athill is tall and eloquent, with a booming baritone that is at once confident and soothing.